leminlimez/CowabungaLite/README.md

 # Cowabunga Lite
 A jailed customization toolbox for iOS 15+ on all devices.

+Please back up your devices before using this software!
+We are not responsible for damage to your device.

 Join the [Discord](https://discord.gg/Cowabunga) for additional support and sneak peaks.
 Support us on [Patreon](https://patreon.com/Cowabunga_iOS) to be featured in the home screen and to get access to exclusive private beta builds!